Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Preliminaries

 A linear map $T:M_n\to M_n$ is {\bf trace preserving} (TP) whenever $\Tr\big(T(\rho)\big)=\Tr(\rho)$, for all $\rho \in M_n$.
 If we have that $T(\rho)\geq 0$ whenever $\rho \geq 0$, then we say $T$ is a {\bf positive map}.
 A positive map $T$ is said to be {\bf completely positive} (CP) whenever it admits a Kraus decomposition, that is, if there exist $V_i\in M_n$, $i=1,\dots, k$ such that

 A {\bf quantum channel} is a completely positive, trace preserving map (CPTP).
-We will have such operators in mind as we discuss hitting times, but we note that some of the results presented in this work also hold, more generally, to the case of positive, trace preserving maps on finite-dimensional Hilbert spaces.
+We will have such operators in mind as we discuss hitting times, as this is one of the most studied classes of operators in the realm of quantum information theory.
+However, all results presented in this work also hold, more generally, to the case of positive, trace preserving maps on finite-dimensional Hilbert spaces, as the preliminary results and formal proofs do not depend on the existence of some Kraus decomposition of the positive maps involved.

+We say that the positive map $T:M_n\to M_n$ is {\bf irreducible} if the only orthogonal projections $P$ on $M_n$ such that $T$ leaves $P M_nP$ globally invariant -- that is, $T(P M_nP)\subset PM_nP$ -- are $P=0$ and $P=I_n$, where $I_n$ is the order $n$ identity.
+Otherwise, we say $T$ is {\bf reducible}.
+We note that for positive maps acting on finite-dimensional spaces, irreducibility is equivalent to the existence of a unique faithful fixed point.